Brazil Travel

 - If you are planning to make a left turn, pay attention to the road before making your turn.
 Other cars may still pass you on the left-hand side of your vehicle.

 - Be aware of and look for pedestrians at all times.
-They may try and cross the road even when they don’t have the right of way.
+They may try to cross the road even when they don’t have the right of way.

 - Many Brazilian streets and sometimes even highways have speed bumps.
 These speed bumps are typically clearly marked, so be mindful to look out for them.